bevyengine/rfcs/rfcs/27-derive-component.md

 struct MyComponent(..);
 ```

-This enables compiler to perform much more optimizations in the query iteration code, as a lot of the code paths can be statically eliminated.
+This enables the compiler to perform much more optimizations in the query iteration code, as a lot of the code paths can be statically eliminated.

 ## User-facing explanation

-In order to define your own component type, you have to implement a `Component` trait.
+In order to define your own component type, you have to implement the `Component` trait.
 The easiest way to do that is using a `derive` macro.

 ```rust
 #[derive(Component)]